Mhil4ne/mhil4ne.github.io/_tabs/about.md

 ![profile](/assets/profile.png){: width="300" height="200"}

-Hola, mi nombre es Jose Milane y soy un joven que estudia Pentesting de forma autodicta, En este blog, voy a estar publicando resolucion de maquinas de diferentes plataformas, como hackthebox, vulnhub, hackmyvm, entre otras.
+Hello, my name is Jose Milane and I am a young man who studies Pentesting in a self-taught way, In this blog, I will be publishing resolution of machines from different platforms, such as hackthebox, vulnhub, hackmyvm, among others.

-Tambien mas apuntes relacionados con el pentesting y explotacion de vulnerabilidades en entornos controlados.
+Also more notes related to pentesting and exploiting vulnerabilities in controlled environments.

-## Certificaciones
+## Certifications

 [Web Application Hacking and Bug Bounty](https://mhil4ne.github.io/certs/web-app-hacking.pdf)